CodeXGautam/AgriSetu/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## 👥 Team
-- [Your Name] - Full Stack Developer & AI Integration
-- [Other Team Members]
+- The 404s-
+- Himanshu Sharma
+- Hemant Bhakar

 ## 🙏 Acknowledgments
 Special thanks to all the farmers who provided valuable feedback and insights during the development of this platform.